insurello/keychain/README.md

 Manage JWK key sets and issue/verify JWT tokens using public key signatures.

+## JWK keys

+The `jwk` module has data structures and helper functions to handle JWK keys.

 ## Key sets

 The `keys` module helps you to manage sets of JWK keys (public/private keys pairs).